conan-io/docs/systems_cross_building/cross_building.rst

 platform is different from the ``host`` platform.
 The ``target`` platform is not defined in this situation.

 The use of the ``target`` platform is rarely needed, only makes sense when you are building a compiler.
-For instance, when you are building in your Linux machine a gcc compiler that will run on Windows, to generate code for Android.
+For instance, when you are building in your Linux machine a GCC compiler that will run on Windows, to generate code for Android.
-Here, the ``build`` is you Linux computer, the ``host`` is the Windows computer and the ``target`` is Android.
+Here, the ``build`` is your Linux computer, the ``host`` is the Windows computer and the ``target`` is Android.

 Conan settings